Prosecution History & Timeline

 Where to Find It

 Open any trademark detail page (click a mark from search results, portfolios, or alerts).
-The prosecution history is in the tabbed panel:
+Two areas cover prosecution history:

 Mark History